When we bought our 1906 farmhouse we knew it would be a labor of love and a lot of work to restore some of the original charm and beauty.

 Check the video to see what they have done with their space.

 Dirty clothes are collected in DIY laundry hampers made from fencing wire, and a wooden base with casters.
-They’re lined with a king size pillow case.
-Super easy to make, and really cute!
+They’re lined with a king-size pillowcase.
+Super easy to make, and absolutely adorable!

 It’s not very on theme as part of our farmhouse tour, but we recently acquired a large upholstered cat tower in an effort to reduce scratching and damage to vintage pieces of furniture around the house!
 The girls made room for it in their room and it seems to be helping so far.